Middle School Curriculum

 Build Your Own Business

 What do Bill Gates, Elon Musk, and Mark Zuckerberg have in common?
-They would have all taken this class if they had the chance!
-Learn what it takes to be a leader, how to communicate effectively with others, how to determine products and services that are marketable, and how to think about costs and profit margins as you develop your own business concept.
-Guest speakers and real-world examples will highlight the traits of Oaks' Portrait of a Graduate: innovative, integrous, purpose-minded.
+They would have all taken this course if they had the chance!
+In this course, student learn what it takes to be a leader, how to communicate effectively with others, how to determine products and services that are marketable, and how to think about costs and profit margins to develop their own business concept.
+Guest speakers and real-world examples will highlight the traits of an OCS Portrait of a Graduate: innovative, integrous, and purpose-minded.

 Creative Writing & Publishing